davidschramm/coronavirus-toolkit/docs/tools/t1_coronavirus_symptom_tracker.md

 ### Other Causes of Body Temperature Variation

-There are other factors that effect body temperature ([Web MD](https://www.webmd.com/first-aid/qa/what-can-make-my-body-temperature-change)).
+There are other factors that affect body temperature ([Web MD](https://www.webmd.com/first-aid/qa/what-can-make-my-body-temperature-change)).

 Raised temperature should only be considered a coronavirus symptom if it exceeds 100.0 °F / 37.8 °C.